limitlessloop/vets.gov-status/scripts/migration_status/FSC_Informatica.md

 Support contracts for application teams awarded (as needed) / resource onboarding completed  | Complete   |
 Cloud credits purchased (expire at end of contract)        | Complete      | 924 credits purchased ATO plan started (inherited controls, documentation, etc.) ; entered GRC tool (Risk Vision Working Group)    | Complete   |IFAM ATO Sept / Oct 2018
+ESCCB decisions completed (if applicable)         | Red      | Blocker; was previously online now manual; process is broken (forms don't exist, missing documentation, no guidance on how to fill out forms)
-Decommission plan completed (incl. contracting, security, etc.)            |       |10 year plan; not started SLAs for applications defined and approved                 | Yellow   |They have application levels SLAs, but they need to know the MAG SLAs
+SLAs for applications defined and approved                 | Yellow   |They have application levels SLAs, but they need to know the MAG SLAs
-SLAs for operations defined and approved with ITOPs        | Yellow      | See note above CSP accounts and sub accounts created                 | Complete | Sub account of FBMT CD1 decision made                                   |  Green     | In progress; aligning with IFAMS Planning checklist 100% completed                 |  No     |Checklist in development by CAS COMPLETED ALL Migration Planning and Onboarding Tasks                 | Red   | blocker ESCCB decision needed for connection to IFAM system; process started XXX
+SLAs for operations defined and approved with ITOPs        | Yellow      | See note above CSP accounts and sub accounts created                 | Complete | Sub account of FBMT CD1 decision made                                   |  Green     | In progress; aligning with IFAMS Planning checklist 100% completed                 |  No     |Checklist in development by CAS COMPLETED ALL Migration Planning and Onboarding Tasks                 | Red   | Blocker ESCCB decision

 ### Provisioning